GatlenCulp/blog/content/index.md

 - _More_

-More composed blog posts can be found [here](https://medium.com/@gatlenculp) and some of my more detailed book reviews on goodreads
+More composed blog posts can be found [here](https://medium.com/@gatlenculp) and some of my more detailed book reviews on goodreads.

+The open source repository for my blog can be found [here](https://github.com/GatlenCulp/blog)